malvuln/Adversary3/README.md

 id: Get MVID, MD5 by MVID, MD5 or wildcard *<br />
 cls: Clears the [CONSOLE] window.<br />
 about: Explanation of Adversary3.<br />
+sha256: returns the SHA256 hash for a supplied MD5 <br />

 DISCLAIMER:
 Author is NOT responsible for any damages whatsoever by using this software,